tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Black Belt

+_Recharge 11+:_ When an enemy hits you with a melee attack, either force the enemy to reroll the attack; OR deal acid damage equal to 1d6 times your level to that enemy.

+**Quirk:** Performs individual training exercises (kata) during downtime.

+---

 #### Blademaster's Belt

 One magical sword sheathed on this belt gains a +2 bonus to recharge rolls for its own powers.

 **Quirk:** Worries too much about tiny details.

+---

+#### Blood-Red Kilt

+Standard Action

+_Recharge 11+:_ “Attack” a dead enemy to heal using a free recovery.

+**Quirk:** Neglects to clean blood from weapons.

+---

+#### Blue Silk Girdle

+The layers of enchanted material in this wide belt-like garment produce tiny sparks when they rub together.
+As far as observers are concerned, it looks like a wide band of layered cloth.
+You can hide handheld items in this garment and they are magically concealed.
+Anyone trying to find the items must roll a hard save (16+), and searches also will receive a series of tiny shocks for their trouble.

+**Quirk:** Libertine.

 ---